Car Door Won’t Open From Inside

 • Handle feels stiff rather than loose

-• Operation may improve temporarily after the cabin warms up
+• Fault may improve after the cabin or door warms up

 How to Diagnose the Problem